am20dipi/JS-advanced-concepts/JS-FOUNDATION-II/IIFE.md

 * All variables are scoped inside the function block.

 * Allows us to declare private variables that cannot be accessed within the global scope.

+* Enables us to attach private data to a function.

+* Reduces pollution in Global Execution Context.